 - Opportunities to Help

 Many people don’t get the help they need due to the stigma surrounding addiction or not having access to the resources they need.
-Substance abuse prevention is something all of us need to be aware of as we help those in need.
+Alcohol abuse prevention is something all of us need to be aware of as we help those in need.

-At Fellowship Missions we’re working to change that within our own community and beyond.
+At Fellowship Missions we’re working to change that within our community and beyond.
 We’ve seen firsthand how addiction and substance abuse can destroy lives.

 We’re committed to being a hub for substance abuse prevention in our community as we connect those struggling with substance abuse to the treatment resources they need.

-Removing The Stigma Of Substance Abuse
+Removing The Stigma Of Alcohol And Substance Abuse

 At Fellowship Missions, we connect those in recovery with a Recovery Mentor and support groups.